stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 `SCRATCH` `"`*program_name*`"`: Deletes a file from a directory.

 `MONITOR:` Enters the Plus/4's built-in machine-language monitor.
-To exit the monitor back to BASIC, type `X`.
+To exit the monitor, type `X`.
 The TEDMON has its own section later in the Encyclopedia.

 `TRAP 50`: Intercepts an error condition and jumps to line 50.
-Used in conjunction with TRON, begin trace mode, and TROFF, turn off trace mode.
-An example best demonstrates the use of these commands.
+Used with TRON (begin trap mode) and TROFF (turn off trap mode).
+An example best shows the use of these commands.

 > **NOTE:** Not Disney's TRON or his quirky brother, TROFF!